 - Add in 2 tablespoons of rice wine (too much can make it bitter), one chili pepper and 2 teaspoons of chili powder

 Transfer the bean curds into a mason jar.
 Then scoop the brine in so that the brine level is just above the chao.
 Close the lid tight.
-And place the jar somewhere in your house at room temperature: on the counter, in the cupboard, etc.
+And place the jar somewhere in your house at room temperature: on the kitchen counter, in the cupboard, etc.

 Let it sit there to ferment some more for another 10-15 days.
 This will make the chao richer, fuller and creamier in taste.